selforganising/foundersandcoders/_includes/faq.md

 We may be able to help you find opportunities to work on client projects after you graduate.

 **I want to find employment as a web developer after the course.
 Can you help?**
-We have a small roster of employers who have already given jobs to our graduates and will accept applications for internships from our students.
+We have a small roster of employers who have already given jobs to our graduates and are accepting applications for internships from our students.

 **What's this about apprenticeships?**
 It all depends on the availability of suitable projects, but we are likely to be running a pilot in August with some of our most recent graduates.